Research-Squirrel-Engineers/DGUF_PointSamplingTool/Review_Draft.md

 #### Performance and Robustness

-* **Is the implementation performant?**

-The point-sampling-tools is integrating seamless into the QGIS environment.

-* :heavy_exclamation_mark:**Is the software robust?**

-Habe Punktelayer mit 16000 Punkten auf Bufferlayer mit umfanreichen geometrischen Überlagerungen getestet.
-Lief problemlos und un din wenige rals einer Minute.
+The point-sampling-tools integrates seamlessly into the QGIS environment.
+In our test environment it ran stable and robust with datasets up to 16.000 points on buffer layers with significant geometric overlap.
+The process took less than a minute.

 #### Help features, tutorials and community